TITLE 4R3 -- Title Page Processor

 The write key field may also be used to specify a character other than the default '$' that will be used to construct each character in the TITLE lines. 'c' may be any non-numeric character that would be valid in a write key; i.e., excluding space, period, comma, slash, and semicolon.
 If an apostrophe is coded, each character is constructed out of itself: 'A' used to make A, etc.

-Both a construction character and an alternate time may be specified; however, only five digits of the time may follow the character: cHHMMS.
+Both a construction character and an alternate time may be specified, but only five digits of the time may follow the character: cHHMMS.
+The last digit will be assumed to be 0.

 Each TITLE line specified in an operand subfield must conform to the syntax of an element name (A-Z,0-9,-,$).